 Sometimes there are real productivity benefits.
-More often the upgrade is far from essential.
+More often an upgrade is far from essential.
 Some changes are little more than cosmetic.
-Others are just incremental: a few more pixels here, a little faster there, a bit more storage elsewhere.
+It can be as straightforward as offering a product in a different colour case.

 In most cases the extra features are merely “nice to have”.
 And often the productivity improvements come from updated software.
-Often you can update the software on your existing device to get 90 percent of the advantage you’ll get from buying the newer device.
+In many cases you can update the software on your existing device to get 90 per cent of the advantage you’ll get from buying the newer device.

 There’s a good financial argument against buying every upgrade: it’s expensive.

-Buying a new high-end smartphone once a year adds up to around NZ$100 a month.
+Buying a new high-end smartphone once a year adds up to at least NZ$100 a month.
 There’s something wasteful about sticking workable year-old smartphones in a drawer — especially when you consider many contain rare materials.